wbcmedia/wbcmedia.github.io/planet-of-the-dames.md

 **Damebot 2**: _offering up the container_ The first batch is prepared.

-**Florence:** _grabbing the container_ Give me some of that, where's the mirror _strides purposefully off stage, sounds of her smearing it over her eyes, werewolf-type transformation SFX, maybe bright blue light flickers from offstage, she returns wearing a huge blue wig... she has become a super Dame_.
-I've never felt so feminine, I have become...
+**Florence:** _grabbing the container_ Give me some of that, where's the mirror _strides purposefully off stage, sounds of her smearing it over her eyes, werewolf-type transformation SFX, maybe bright blue light flickers from offstage, she returns wearing a huge blue wig and Madonna-style cones?..._ I've never felt so feminine, I have become...
 Super Dame!

 _the other Dames all run offstage, shouting, give me some of that eyeshadow, I'm first etc as Florence stands triumphant and Ken looks terrified_